islavathgowtham/heart-disease-prediction-ML/README.md

 0 → No Heart Disease
 1 → Heart Disease Present

-This is a binary classification problem in Machine Learning.
+This problem is treated as a binary classification problem in Machine Learning.

-🛠 Technologies and Libraries Used
+🛠 TECHNOLOGIES AND LIBRARIES USED
-Programming Language
+PROGRAMMING LANGUAGE
 Python
-Python Libraries
+PYTHON LIBRARIES
 NumPy
 Pandas
 Matplotlib
 Scikit-learn
 Imbalanced-learn
 Mlxtend
-Development Environment
+DEVELOPMENT TOOLS
 Jupyter Notebook
 Anaconda
-🔄 Project Workflow
+🔄 PROJECT WORKFLOW

 The project follows a complete Machine Learning pipeline from data loading to prediction and evaluation.

-1️⃣ Importing Libraries
+1️⃣ IMPORTING LIBRARIES

-The first step in the project involves importing all necessary Python libraries required for data analysis, preprocessing, visualization, and machine learning model development.
+The first step of the project involves importing all necessary Python libraries required for data manipulation, preprocessing, machine learning model development, and visualization.

-Libraries Used
+LIBRARIES USED
-NumPy → Numerical operations
+NumPy → Numerical operations and array handling
 Pandas → Data manipulation and analysis
-Scikit-learn → Machine learning algorithms and preprocessing Matplotlib → Visualization
+Scikit-learn → Machine learning algorithms and preprocessing Matplotlib → Data visualization
 Imbalanced-learn → Handling imbalanced datasets Mlxtend → Decision boundary visualization

-These libraries provide powerful tools for implementing Machine Learning workflows efficiently.
+These libraries provide efficient tools for implementing Machine Learning workflows.

-2️⃣ Loading the Dataset
+2️⃣ LOADING THE DATASET

-The dataset is loaded using Pandas.
+The dataset is loaded using the Pandas library.

 data = pd.read_csv('/content/heart.csv')

-The CSV file is converted into a DataFrame, which allows easy data manipulation and analysis.
+The CSV file is converted into a DataFrame, which allows easy analysis and manipulation of data.

 After loading the dataset, initial exploration is performed to understand: